AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/custom-component.md

     Implementing the `ComponentExporter` interface is a requirement for the Sling Model to be automatically picked up by the JSON model API.

     The `CustomComponent` interface includes a single getter method `getMessage()`.
 This is the method that will expose the value of the author dialog through the JSON model.
-Only getter methods with empty parameters `()` will be exported in the JSON model.
+Only public getter methods with empty parameters `()` will be exported in the JSON model.

-4. Open `CustomComponentImpl.java` at `core/src/main/java/com/adobe/aem/guides/wknd/spa/angular/core/models/impl/CustomComponentImpl.java`.
+4. Open `CustomComponentImpl.java` at `core/src/main/java/com/adobe/aem/guides/wknd/spa/react/core/models/impl/CustomComponentImpl.java`.

     This is the implementation of the `CustomComponent` interface.
 The `@Model` annotation identifies the Java class as a Sling Model.
 The `@Exporter` annotation enables the Java class to be serialized and exported through the Sling Model Exporter.

-5. Update the static variable `RESOURCE_TYPE` to point to the AEM component `wknd-spa-angular/components/custom-component` created in the previous exercise.
+5. Update the static variable `RESOURCE_TYPE` to point to the AEM component `wknd-spa-react/components/custom-component` created in the previous exercise.

     ```java
-    static final String RESOURCE_TYPE = "wknd-spa-angular/components/custom-component";
+    static final String RESOURCE_TYPE = "wknd-spa-react/components/custom-component";
     ```

-    The resource type of the component is what will bind the Sling Model to the AEM component and ultimately will be mapped to the Angular component.
+    The resource type of the component is what will bind the Sling Model to the AEM component and ultimately will be mapped to the React component.

 6. Add the `getExportedType()` method to the `CustomComponentImpl` class to return the component resource type: